Research activities in the speech therapy group of a kindergarten

 teacher speech therapist

-On his own, the child still cannot find answers to his questions -
+The child cannot yet find answers to his questions on his own.

 teachers help him.
-This is where problem-based learning came from.
+This is where the method of problem-based learning arose,

 which consists of questions (logically developing thinking),